 Stop #2: Iwahig Penal Prison

 The functionality of Iwahig seemed communistic in design.
 All the labors of the prisoners went to support the institution.
-Through farming and export of handmade crafts, the colony is financially self-supporting.
-Prisoners also make craft items on their own time and sell them to purchase items from the colony store.
+Through farming and export of handmade crafts, the c

 The store was small with half the stock devoted to living essentials for the inmates and the other half hand-crafted goods for sale to tourists.
 Everything from woven plastic hats to some of the finest crafted hardwood items were on display.
 Camagong is the most sought after of the wood crafts.
 We later learned that deforestation has made the camagong a rarity.
 Its export and import have been limited by the government in order to ensure its survival.
 This wood is very dense and a dark brown, almost black in color.
 Boxes, canes, and pointers were fashioned out of camagong and inlaid with mother of pearl.